sahejpg/sahejpg/README.md

 - Hi, I’m Sahej Panag
 - Second year CS major at GaTech
-- Interested in learning more about Data Science
+- Interested in learning more about Data Science and Algorithm Efficiency
-- The code I've included on this github respositary are from few of the coding projects I've worked on during my time at GaTech.